alexandrnikitin/blog/_drafts/dotnet-generics-under-the-hood.md

     ...
 }
 ```
 The name has type [arity][wiki-arity] "\`1" showing the number of generic types and `!T` instead of type.
 It's a template that tells JIT that the type is generic and unknown at the compile time and will be defined later.
-Miracle!
-CLR knows about Generics :relieved: Let's create an instance of our generic with type `object` and take a look at the Method Table:
+Miracle! :sparkles: CLR knows about Generics :relieved: Let's create an instance of our generic with type `object` and take a look at the `Method Table`:

 ```csharp
 var myObject = new MyGenericClass<object>();